hivemq/mqtt-cli/docs/shell/connect.md

 Enter private key password:
 ```

-Connect a client which is identified by myClient and disconnect it afterwards using default settings:
+> Connect a client which is identified by myClient and disconnect it afterwards using default settings

 ```
 hivemq-cli> con -i myClient